KKotlicki/Cibot/README.md

 ### Structure

-**Notice**:	Commits that don't keep to the structure won't be accepted.
+**Notice**:	Commits that do not keep to the structure will not be accepted.

 #### cibot.py

 The main bot script.
-It has few only functions:
+It has only few functions:

- - creates personal enviroment file
+ - creates personal environment file
  - connects to bot's discord API
  - loads config.py file
- - set some global settings
+ - set few of the global settings
  - loads all the cogs from directory
  - defines __update__ command

-main script shouldn’t define any other commands keep code here as clear, and minimal as possible
+Main script should not define any other commands;
+Keep this code as clear and minimal as possible.

 #### module_name_cog.py

 The most important element of the bot.
-Every cog file is independent module, containing one class in special syntax with several closely related methods.
+Every cog file is an independent module containing one class in special syntax with several closely related methods.
-They dictate bot behavior, but bot should be able to work with or without any of them.
+They dictate bot's behavior, although bot should be able to work with or without any of them.
 To add new commands or functionalities, create a cog or add to existing cog.

 ##### cog syntax

-For reference, look at the cogs/ directory to find examples of code.
+For reference, look at the cogs/ directory to find examples of a code.
-Here is one, that defines three methods:
+Here is one that defines three methods:
- - 1st is automatically called when bot is going online
+ - 1st is being automatically called when bot is going online
  - 2nd when user types in chat <!ping>
  - 3rd when user types in chat <!dice>